 Persistent headaches and sensitivity to light are also very common effects of traumatic brain injury.

 The best way to treat migraines and light sensitivity is to get lots of sleep, which will allow your brain to heal itself.

 Ibuprofen and naproxen can also be helpful for reducing headache pain and frequency.

 Other things you can do to manage headaches after mild TBI are:

 - Drink lots of water.

-- Eat foods rich in magnesium, omega-3 fatty acids and riboflavin.
-Salmon, blueberries, avocados and dark chocolate are good sources of those nutrients.
+- Eat foods rich in magnesium, omega-3 fatty acids, and riboflavin.

 A very common effect of mild traumatic brain injury is extreme drowsiness and/or insomnia.